MostAwesomeDude/brismu/0-midju/3-Rel.md

 component bridi. `{de}` ranges over two different types here, one for each side of the disjoint union.

-This rule is part of proofs by contradiction.
+This next rule is part of proofs by contradiction.
 Since a disjoint union can't be in two states at once, if we have existential witnesses which see it in both states, then we can conclude falsity.

     ro da poi ke'a broda jonai brode zo'u: